Yunzez/note_the_project/README.md

 # Note_The_Project
 (skeleton and in progress)

+Developed by Fred Zhao and Jason Li, current students of Univeristy of Washington.

 A practice project of note taking created for online-synced note taking, inspired by existing online note taking applications.

 ## Features